ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 requests that might be used to identify Clients, except for information that a Client is aware of; see {{differential}}.

-Finally, a relay can also generate responses, though it is assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.
+Finally, a relay can also generate responses, though it is assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD); therefore, it is also assumed that it cannot generate an Encapsulated Response.

 ### Differential Treatment {#differential}

 A relay MAY add information to requests if the Client is aware of the nature of the information that could be added.
 Any addition MUST NOT include information that uniquely and permanently identifies the Client, including any pseudonymous identifier.
-Information added by the relay - beyond what is already revealed through Encapsulated Requests from Clients - can reduce the size of the anonymity set of Clients at a gateway.
+Information added by the relay -- beyond what is already revealed through Encapsulated Requests from Clients -- can reduce the size of the anonymity set of Clients at a gateway.

-A Client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
+A Client does not need to be aware of the exact value added for each request but needs to know the range of possible values the relay might use.
 How a Client might learn about added information is not defined in this document.

-Moreover, relays MAY apply differential treatment to Clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other Clients, or as a response to rate limits signalled from the gateway.
+Moreover, relays MAY apply differential treatment to Clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other Clients, or as a response to rate limits signaled from the gateway.
 Any such differential treatment can reveal information to the gateway that would not be revealed otherwise and therefore reduce the size of the anonymity set of Clients using a gateway.
-For example, if a relay chooses to rate limit or block an abusive Client, this means that any Client requests which are not treated this way are known to be non-abusive by the gateway.
+For example, if a relay chooses to rate limit or block an abusive Client, this means that any Client requests that are not treated this way are known to be non-abusive by the gateway.
 Clients need to consider the likelihood of such differential treatment and the privacy risks when using a relay.

 Some patterns of abuse cannot be detected without access to the request that is made to the target.
-This means that only the gateway or target are in a position to identify abuse.
+This means that only the gateway or the target is in a position to identify abuse.
 A gateway MAY send signals toward the relay to provide feedback about specific requests.
 For example, a gateway could respond differently to requests it cannot decapsulate, as mentioned in {{errors}}.
-A relay that acts on this feedback could - either inadvertently or by design - lead to Client deanonymization.
+A relay that acts on this feedback could -- either inadvertently or by design -- lead to Client deanonymization.

 ### Denial of Service {#dos}